mika-lindell/angular2-solita/README.md

 Dev server is located at: [http://192.168.0.100:8080/] -> For one to access it with other devices in same LAN.
--> If this doesn't suit you, you can change it in *config/helpers.js*.
+-> If it doesn't work for you, change it to *http://localhost* at *config/helpers.js*.

 Build with:
 ```